Kodama (album): Promotion and touring

+The band toured Europe with Japanese post-rock band Mono throughout late 2016 in support of Kodama, which included nine UK dates.
+The lead single from the album, "Oiseaux de proie", premiered on 4 August 2016, along with an interview with Neige.
+The band released the second single from the album, "Je suis d'ailleurs", on 30 August.

 Critical reception

-Kodama was met with very positive reviews from music critics upon its initial release.
+Kodama received very positive reviews from music critics upon its initial release.
 At Metacritic (a review aggregator site which assigns a normalized rating out of 100 from music critics), based on 5 critics, the album has received a score of 87, indicating "universal acclaim".

 Metal Hammer critic Luke Morton described the album as "breathtaking", writing, "Everything works in tandem to create a vast collage of bliss and despair – from the ethereal, almost joyous aura of 'Eclosion' to the bleakness of 'Je suis d’ailleurs'.
 Never rushing, but always growing, Kodama is an intricate tapestry."
 The album was featured by Bandcamp who described it as "the most satisfying Alcest record in nearly a decade."
 Stereogum writer Michael Nelson described the album as "pretty close to flawless, and it may even be something of a platonic ideal ...
-It has the lush, climactic qualities of Shelter, but the room-rattling urgency and unsettling shadows of Souvenirs and Le Secret.
-It’s a journey of an album, but at no point does the trek feel tiresome: The scenery is ever-changing, utterly engaging, and endlessly wondrous.
-It has the ‘contrasts and dynamics’ promised by Neige, and it is also genuinely ‘alien.’
-It’s easily one of my favorite albums of 2016, and it could be my favorite, full stop."
+It has the lush, climactic qualities of Shelter, but the room-rattling urgency and unsettling shadows of Souvenirs [d'un autre monde] and Le secret.
+It's a journey of an album, but at no point does the trek feel tiresome: The scenery is ever-changing, utterly engaging, and endlessly wondrous," concluding that it was one of his favorite releases of 2016.

 In the review for AllMusic, Thom Jurek concluded that "It's true that Alcest don't really offer anything musically new on Kodama; Neige does that in his lyrics.
 But the return of more physically intense music is welcome.
 The kinetic force that was missing on Shelter is a welcome (re)admission.
-Combined with the intense lyricism and dynamic contrasts, it makes for Alcest's most ‘complete’ album since 2007's Souvenirs d'un autre monde."
-Adam Nizam at Exclaim! also praised the album, saying, “When taken into the wider context of Alcest's discography, though, Kodama is a definite step in the right direction.
+Combined with the intense lyricism and dynamic contrasts, it makes for Alcest's most 'complete' album since 2007's Souvenirs d'un autre monde."
+Adam Nizam at Exclaim! also praised the album, saying, "When taken into the wider context of Alcest's discography, though, Kodama is a definite step in the right direction.
 The use of Japanese culture as an influence allows for a more unique musical journey, however short.
 Alcest strive for balance once more here, and for the most part, they achieve it."

 Track listing

 Personnel

+Credits adapted from the liner notes of Kodama.